Moses and His Ethiopian Wife Zipporah: Sources

-Book of Numbers 12:1 states that Moses was criticized by his older siblings for having married a "Cushite woman", Aethiopissa in the Latin Vulgate Bible version.
+Numbers 12:1 states that Moses was criticized by his older siblings for having married a "Cushite woman", Aethiopissa in the Latin Vulgate Bible version.
 (Note: "Ethiopian woman" in the King James Version and "Cushite wife" in the New International Version.)
-One interpretation of this verse is that Moses' wife Zipporah, daughter of Reuel/Jethro from Midian, was black.
+One interpretation of this verse is that Moses's wife Zipporah, daughter of Reuel/Jethro from Midian, was black.
 Another interpretation is that Moses married more than once.
-In Josephus' (first century) writings and medieval legend, Moses married Tharbis as his first wife.
-Jordaens' view is unknown, and the painting has been exhibited under titles without the name Zipporah.
+In Josephus's (first-century) writings and in medieval legend, Moses married Tharbis as his first wife.
+Jordaens's view is unknown, and the painting has been exhibited under titles without the name Zipporah.

-Jordaens likely encountered the tale of Moses' wife in contemporary translations of the Bible and the writings of Josephus.
+It is likely that Jordaens encountered the tale of Moses's wife in contemporary translations of the Bible and the writings of Josephus.
 Possibly he had also come into contact with the Jesuit Alonso de Sandoval's works on Africa.
 Contemporary artists who also included black women in their paintings probably inspired him too, such as Jan van den Hoecke's Sybil Agrippina.

-Jordaens likely made the painting not on commission, but for himself or a close friend.
+Jordaens is likely to have made the painting not on commission, but for himself or a close friend.